zhuzhu930/hw14-MVCTechBlog-JD/README.md

   one blog has many comment,
   one comment has one blog via blog_id

-- based on the models, write userData.json and blogData.json and seeds.js to seed to database.
+- based on the models, write userData.json and blogData.json and seeds.js to seed to database. ---done

 ---model folder, seed folder, db folder all done...database seeded successfully.